dezlotnik/vault/Algorithms and Data Structures/Breadth First Search.md

 3. Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.
 4. Keep repeating steps 2 and 3 until the queue is empty.

+Breadth first search for [[Tree]] traversal is similar, however we don't need to keep track of visited nodes since a [[Tree]] will contain no cycles.

 ```python
 queue = [start_node]